awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-awssupport-long-code.md

 1. When you finish, choose **Submit**\.

 After we receive your request, we provide an initial response within 24 hours\.
 We might contact you to request additional information\.
 Once approved, you can add keywords and response messages to your long code\.
-See [Managing SMS and voice settings](settings-sms-managing.md)\.
+See [Managing SMS and voice settings in Amazon Pinpoint](settings-sms-managing.md)\.

 If we're able to provide you with a long code, we send you information about the costs associated with obtaining it\.
 We also provide an estimate of the amount of time that's required to provision the long code\.
 In many countries, we can provide you with a dedicated long code within 24 hours\.
 However, in some countries and regions, it can take several weeks to obtain a dedicated long code for the SMS channel\.